alexanderaleskin/telegram_django_bot/README.rst

 has a function ``create_update`` for easy and fast creation of ``Telegram.Update`` which generates the request telegram user.
 So the overall design looks like this:

-1. A ``Telegram.Update`` is created, emitting a user request;
+1. A ``Telegram.Update`` is created for emitting a user request;
+2. The ``handle_update`` lambda function, which uses ``RouterCallbackMessageCommandHandler``,  is called with created update.
-2. A function is called for verification, which, upon completion of execution, sends a real message to the user.
-Due to this, the correctness of the data format that Telegram expects is checked;
+It does its staff and as a result sends a real message to the test user.
+Due to this, the correctness of the responsing data format  is checked by Telegram;
-3. The correctness of the sent data and changes to the database is checked using the standard tools ``django.test.TestCase``.
+3. The correctness of the sent data and changes in the database is checked using the standard tools ``django.test.TestCase``.

-For the tests to work, you must specify at least one test user ID in the ``TELEGRAM_TEST_USER_IDS`` settings section.
+You need to specify at least one test user ID in the ``TELEGRAM_TEST_USER_IDS`` settings section for correct tests work.
-Messages will be sent to the user, so the bot needs to have permission to write to the test user.
+Messages will be sent to that user, so the bot needs to have permission to write to that user.

+In the ``tests`` folder you could find examples of test.